 2. GOAL: Enroll competitive applicants representing the rich diversity of the populations of South Carolina and the nation;

-OUTCOME: We are proud of our students and graduates!
-The MUSC PAS program continues to be highly competitive, attracting a motivated group of superb applicants.
-The table below shows the mean grade point averages and graduate record exam scores from students joining the program in 2012, 2013, and 2014.
+OUTCOME: The table below shows the mean grade point averages and graduate record exam scores from students joining the program in 2013, 2014, 2015, and 2016.

 Year of Matriculation